All Episodes

 Well, one of the news stories that's been dominating German conversation over recent weeks is to do with the murder of a young girl, a young 16-year-old Ukrainian refugee in Germany called Liana.

-Um, and she was pushed on the the train tracks by an Iraqi uh immigrant.
+And she was pushed on the train tracks by an Iraqi immigrant.

-This is similar to the situation that that that's occupied American um attention over recent months as well.
+This is similar to the situation that's occupied American attention over recent months as well.

-So my next guest, Vadim Dirksen, a senior editor at Younger Freiheit news portal that's been right at the center of drawing attention to this.
+So my next guest, Vadim Dirksen, a senior editor at Junger Freiheit news portal, that's been right at the center of drawing attention to this.

-What can you tell us about this case first of all?
+What can you tell us about this case festival?

-What are the the facts before we go into how this is uh captivated German attention?
+What are the facts before we go into how this has captivated German attention?

 vadim derksen